Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Your Academic Status at BU

 As an international exchange student at BU, you will be registered as a full-time non-degree student.
-Your status as a non-degree student means that you are not assigned to one particular BU school or college.
-You can select your courses from most of the schools and colleges at Boston University and are not required to take all of your classes within the same school; for example, you might register for 2 classes in the College of Arts & Sciences, 1 class in the College of Communication, and 1 class in the Questrom School of Business.
-When reviewing courses, the classes you select should take place on the Charles River Campus.
+Your status as a non-degree student means that you are not assigned to one particular BU school or college, such as Questrom School of Business.
+You can select your courses from most of the schools and colleges at Boston University and are not required to take all of your classes within the same school or within your own field of study; for example, you might register for 2 classes in the College of Arts & Sciences, 1 class in the College of Communication, and 1 class in Questrom School of Business.
+When reviewing courses, you should select courses that meet on the Charles River Campus.

 Classes and Credits

 Most classes at BU are worth 4 credits each.
 Your home university will be able to explain to you how these 4 BU credits convert to your home university’s credit system.
 As an exchange student, you must maintain full-time status at BU, which means that you must register for at least 12 credits per semester.
-You cannot register for more than 18 credits.
-For most students, this means that you will take 3 or 4 academic classes per semester with room to take an optional PDP class or two (see below).
+You cannot earn more than 18 credits per semester.
+For most students, this means that you will take 3 or 4 academic classes per semester.

 Course descriptions